Integrate 3270 screen-driven apps on IBM mainframes with Azure by using Azure Logic Apps and IBM 3270 connector

-In the Capture pane, on the 3270 emulator screen, choose the whole field, not just text inside the field, that you want as the first output.
+In the Capture pane, on the 3270 emulator screen, select the whole field, not just text inside the field, that you want as the first output.

-On the design tool's toolbar, choose Output Field.
+On the design tool's toolbar, select Output Field.

 To add more output parameters, repeat the previous steps for each parameter.